Who's obsessed with seaglass?

 Then there are the cobalt and cornflower blues falling in behind those, which are always a treat and getting on the rare side.

 Purples are quite rare, and dark purple especially!
 Light purple, I have read, is often a piece of glass that originated as clear, but after years in the sun, turns a shade of purple.
 So cool!
-T

 And last but not least, orange and red are the highest prized colors of sea glass.
 They are super rare and a good piece could sell for $100 right off the beach!
 To whom?
 A seaglass jewelry maker or a seaglass fanatic.

 #1.
-Tide: Always go at the lowest tide possible
+Tide: Always go at the lowest tide possible (know your tides for safety in cliffy areas)

 #2.
 Look for Gravel: Seaglass sorts itself with other grains of the same size